 In 2018, VEMA installed automatic vehicle locator (AVL) devices on all fleet vehicles to increase the safety of employees working alone, to reduce environmental impacts, to find operational and financial efficiencies, and to issue alerts directly to the department when employees put themselves or the public at risk (e.g. speeding).

 This audit looks to determine whether automatic vehicle locator (AVL) information, from Vehicle and Equipment Management Agency’s fleet vehicles, is being used to maximize operational and financial efficiencies.

 In March 2020, COVID-19 was declared a global pandemic.
-A short time later, the Manitoba government declared a state of emergency and issued public health orders around social distancing, limits on public gatherings, closures of non-essential business, and cancellation of recreational activities.
-Millions of dollars in supports have also been announced by the Manitoba government.
+A short time later, the Manitoba government declared a state of emergency and issued public health orders around physical distancing, limits on public gatherings, restrictions on business, and cancellation of many activities.
+Millions of dollars in supports have been announced.

 Implementing Manitoba’s Path to Reconciliation

 The Truth and Reconciliation Commission of Canada (TRC) was established in June 2008 with the purpose of documenting the history and lasting impacts of the Canadian Indian residential school system on Indigenous students and their families.
 In June 2015, the TRC released an Executive Summary of its findings, which included 94 “calls to action” to further reconciliation between Canadians and Indigenous peoples.
 Of the 94 calls to action, 26 were directed towards actions to be taken by the provincial governments.

 In March 2016, in response to the TRC’s “calls to action”, the Province passed the Path to Reconciliation Act, which committed the government to develop and execute a strategy for reconciliation and to implement the applicable calls to action.

 This audit will assess the progress the Province has made in implementing specific calls to action and other actions departments have implemented as part of the process of reconciliation.